Updated October 2018

 I say, Thank God for Henry Ford's curious and refreshing hobby in collecting Americana, for, in my opinion, if it wasn't for the uprooting of buildings from their original sites, thereby stripping them of their historical context, there would be little historical preservation to be had, thereby losing so much (too much) of our American History.

 ~ ~ ~ ~ ~

 The one thing, however, we must make sure of when it comes to history is that we do not allow our modern biases and modern beliefs to interfere with our historical presentations.
-Too many tend to place their 21st century thought patterns onto people and actions from eras long past - or sometimes even not that long ago - and give a more biased, politically correct, or even (way too often) a Hollywood version of the past, not caring a fig for truth.
+Too many tend to place their 21st century thoughts, ideas, and values onto people and actions from earlier eras in our history, and will give a more biased, politically correct, or even (way too often) a Hollywood version of the past, not caring a fig for truth.

 As I've said many times before...RESEARCH!!
 Look at the entire spectrum, the environment in which our ancestors not only lived in but grew up in.